H-1B Visa Sponsorship for CS New Grads in 2026: OPT, STEM-OPT, and the Alternatives After Rejection

 Three conversations every international CS new grad should have explicitly with every prospective employer:

 Recruiter screen, sponsorship question.
+Ask it on the first phone screen, not the final round, because by the onsite the company has already sunk interviewer hours into you and a late "we don't sponsor" wastes everyone's time.
 Direct, no hedging: "I'll need H-1B sponsorship.
 Is that something this role supports?"
 If yes, follow up: "Does your company pay the current full H-1B fee structure including registration and any applicable additional fees?"
 The recruiter may not know the second answer; ask them to confirm with HR.
 A yes-then-no later is a red flag.
+Big Tech recruiters usually have a scripted answer to this; a 40-person Series B sometimes has to go check.

 Pre-acceptance, written commitment.
 Get any sponsorship commitment in writing in your offer letter.
 "Company will sponsor H-1B for the employee at company expense" is the language to look for.
 Verbal commitments evaporate when budgets tighten.